 After last week’s Bourbon Vanilla Bean Ice Cream, I thought I’d share another boozy treat this week.
-After all, cold things go hand in hand with Summer, especially on long weekends.
+After all, cold things go hand in hand with Summer.
 One must stay refreshed, right?

-Besides, it’s a holiday weekend and a good summertime Mango Sangria with Frozen Blueberries goes a long way.
+Besides, summertime and a refreshing mango sangria goes a long way.
 It can be made ahead, hang out in the fridge and be on the ready when you are.

-Mix this white wine sangria in a 2 Qt Ball jar for the ultimate convenience.
-Grab that jar and take it on a picnic or shove it in a cooler you’re taking to a friend’s BBQ.
+Mix this mango sangria in a 2 Qt Mason jar for the ultimate convenience.
+Grab that jar and take it on a picnic or shove it in a cooler to a friend’s BBQ.
 It’s portable!

 Sangria is somewhat new to me.
-I’d never DIYed sangria until last summer when I was inspired by this article from Epicurious.
-I was so surprised with how simple it is and the suggestion to add bubbles.
+I’d never DIYed sangria until last summer when this article from Epicurious inspired me.
+I was so surprised by how simple it is and the suggestion to add bubbles.
 I’d never had sangria with bubbles.
 I mean, why not?
 Adding club soda amps up the refreshment factor and makes it more fun!

 What’s more, unlike a cocktail, sangria can hang out in the fridge for a day or two and be ready when you are.
 Make a big batch or small, whatever suits your plans.

-This recipe is a snap to pull together.
+- Let it Set: Mango sangria is a snap to pull together.
 Just make sure you allow the sangria to set overnight.
-That way the mango has time to release its juices into the booze.
+That way the mango has time to release its sweet juices into the booze.

-Unless smashed, the blueberries won’t add any flavor, but I add them for color and enjoyment while sipping on this ultimate summertime sangria.
+- The Blueberries: Unless smashed, the blueberries won’t add any flavor, but I add them for color and enjoyment while sipping on this ultimate summertime sangria.
+They are completely optional!

 Refreshing Mango Sangria

 - Blueberries a few handfuls

 - 2 1/2 C White Wine such as Chardonnay I like Bonterra 558g

 - 1/2 C Cointreau 105g